 sudo apt install nemo-fileroller nemo-compare

 The nemo-fileroller extension adds “Extract Here” and “Compress” options to the context menu for working with archives.
 The nemo-compare extension enables file and folder comparison through the context menu.
-After installation, these features appear automatically when you right-click files in Nemo.
+After installation, these features appear automatically when you right-click files in Nemo without requiring a restart.

 Additional extensions available include: